 Because, being in the Friend Zone might feel like you’re working your butt off at an unpaid internship at a great company and later realizing that they have no intention of ever hiring you.

-It might feel like you’re dong the “work,” putting in the hours, and you get nothing – while some other “jerk” sails past you toward success.
+It might feel like you’re doing the “work,” putting in the hours, and you get nothing – while some other “jerk” sails past you toward success.*

-The only difference is that internships can usually end after a certain time while the Friend Zone can go on forever.
+The only difference is that internships usually end after a certain time - while the Friend Zone can go on forever.

-Plus, since the object of your affection sees you as "just friends," you get to hear about their dating or romantic dilemmas...all while thinking this inside:
+Plus, since the object of your affection sees you as "just friends," you get to hear all about her dating or romantic dilemmas...all while thinking this inside: